-Some of the photos included in this article are taken within the confines of special animal sanctuaries where you have more time to plan your photograph and capture your subject whereas in the wild, the window of opportunity diminishes.
+Some of the photos included in this article are taken within the confines of special animal sanctuaries, where you have more time to plan your photograph and capture your subject, compared to in the wild, where the window of opportunity diminishes.

 In this article, we share:

-- Our favourite African wildlife photography shots
+- Our favourite South African wildlife photography shots

-- Wildlife photography camera settings we use on our cameras
+- Wildlife photography camera settings

 Overlanding Africa in a 4WD offers unbelievable opportunities to discover the beauty and rawness of Africa’s nature and its amazing wildlife.

 Owning our own 4WD has allowed us the freedom to enjoy the journey at our own pace, taking the time to immerse ourselves in some great self-drive safaris and many a national park.
 And yes, our South African wildlife photography has rewarded us with thousands upon thousands of magical moments.

 READ MORE: Want to know how you can own your 4wd in South Africa as a foreigner?
 Take a read of our article ‘4×4 South Africa – Top Considerations when Renting or Buying